hjalmardev/pe-projects/journal.md

 Hello world!
 This is a small side-project where I keep notes on what I’m learning at the moment.
 You can find me here: https://hjalmar.dev

+## 10/4/22
+I'm starting a "theming" challenge where I code a responsive layout and then work on the CSS to make it look pro!

+### Standup
+Today,
+- [ ] Code the responsive layout for the theme challenge ASAP
+- [ ] If there's time, meet with Derek for code review and questions / show the code so far

+### Notes
+- Today I got side-tracked doing errands and with life stuff coming up.
+When that happens often, it's something about my approach.
+So, I'm thinking that I should work on the lessons first thing every morning so if anything comes up that might disrupt my workday it's OK--I already did the most important things.

 ## 10/3/22
 I continued working on my website, goals page, and other side-project type work like writing a case study for my first small business website.